-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 Atlanta Falcons

 He has all the tools to be an immediate contributor.
-He can line up outside opposite Jones and be an instant threat.
-When the Falcons took the field for their two postseason games last season, they started Jones and Mohamed Sanu at receiver with 11 personnel: two tight ends, two receivers.
+He can line up outside opposite Julio Jones and be an instant threat.
+When the Falcons took the field for their two playoff games last season, they started Jones and Mohamed Sanu at receiver with 11 personnel: two tight ends, two receivers.
 It will all depend on the alignment, but expect Ridley to be on the field a lot.
 He's a fluid route runner with great speed and the ability to establish separation.
 "He's the real deal.
 And he's a good person.
 He's not walking around like he thinks he's hot s---.
 He's walking around like a really good dude," Falcons free safety Ricardo Allen said.
 Keep an eye on second-round pick Isaiah Oliver, too, a cornerback who has already shown great ball skills playing outside, according to his teammates. -- Vaughn McClure

 Carolina Panthers